Colophon

 IndieWeb

 The site leans into IndieWeb ideas.
-Posts include h-entry style markup, the Atom feed lives at /atom.xml, and replies and likes can come in through webmention.io.
+Posts include h-entry style markup, the Atom feed lives at /atom.xml, and the JSON Feed lives at /feed.json.

 In the future, I might implement a webring.